Best Pasta Fagioli Recipe

 Can you make this in the crockpot?

-Yes, you can make pasta fagioli in the crockpot – but I would really recommend making it on the stovetop.
+Yes, you can make pasta fagioli in the crockpot, but I would really recommend making it on the stovetop.
 It’s super quick!
-When you cook pasta in the crockpot it is hard to time it correctly, it can either be al dente, or mushy!
+When you cook pasta in the crockpot, it is hard to time it correctly; it can either be al dente, or mushy!

-If you are making pasta fagioli in the crockpot, add your pasta during the last hour of cooking to avoid the pasta getting too mushy.
+If you are making pasta fagioli in the crockpot, add your pasta during the last hour of cooking to avoid the pasta from getting too mushy.

 Yes, you can make pasta e fagioli in the instant pot!
 See below for instructions.
 Here are some tips for making pasta fagioli in your instant pot: